Marketo Folder Structure and Naming Convention

 • Folders for Images and Files

-• Smart Lists and My Lists are organised by purpose of the list, e.g. Exclusion, Internal, Operational
+• Smart Lists and My Lists are organized by purpose of the list, e.g., Exclusion, Internal, Operational.

 Within the specified time frame folder is where we house our individual campaign folders that contain our programs and other local assets for the campaign.
 For these folders, I’ve found it helpful to follow a very structured naming convention.
 This helps to ensure that our instance stays organized and everyone working in our instance knows how to label items.